Modulemancer/github-action/README.md

 [Modulemancer](https://modulemancer.com) is a terraform and other infra private module registry.
 It replaces the Terraform registry with optimized features making it easy to publish, search, and share modules between organizations.

 ### How does this GitHub action work?
 It does this by converting the GitHub security token into an [Authress identity token](https://authress.io) which Modulemancer understands.
-After converting the token, it populates the terraform credentials file for the `modulemancer.com` registry.
+After converting the token, it populates the terraform credentials file for your `modulemancer.com` registry.
+The action completes this by creating a [TF credentials file](https://www.terraform.io/cli/config/config-file#locations) is the os-specific location.

 ## Usage
 In your GitHub action workflow add the follow step